joyeusenoelle/GuideToMastodon/README.md

 ## What are the different kinds of posts?

-Mastodon (and other fediverse) posts can be chained together in different ways.
+:bangbang: Mastodon (and other fediverse) posts can be chained together in different ways.
 I use three terms to refer to different kinds of posts.
 These might not be the terms other people use.

 * **Stand-alone posts** are posts that are not replies to any other post.
 (That is, you did not click on the Reply button to start the post.)
 They are at the head of a chain.
 You can include people's usernames in stand-alone posts to tag them; doing that does not make the post a reply. **For example:** You use the standard compose box ("What's on your mind?" in the default Mastodon settings) to create a new post.
 * **Self-replies** are posts that are a direct reply to *one of your own* stand-alone posts or another self-reply.
 Again, they can include references to another person.
 You can continue to reply to your own posts as long as you like, and *as long as someone else's post isn't above what you're currently writing in the chain*, they'll continue being self-replies. **For example:** You click on the reply button on one of your own stand-alone posts to reply to yourself, then click on the reply button on *that* post to reply to yourself again.